0x1eef/ryo.rb/README.md

 #### Duck typing

 The documentation has used simple terms to describe the objects that Ryo works
 with: Hash and Array objects.
-But actually, Ryo uses duck typing, so any object that implements `#each_pair` can be treated as a Hash object, and any object that implements `#each` can be treated as an Array object.
+But in reality, Ryo uses duck typing, so any object that implements `#each_pair` can be treated as a Hash object, and any object that implements `#each` can be treated as an Array object.
 Note that only [Ryo.from](https://0x1eef.github.io/x/ryo.rb/Ryo.html#from-class_method),